kent-map/kent/theatre/canterbury-theatre.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/f/f2/The_Marlowe_Theatre%2C_Canterbury_-_geograph.org.uk_-_826186.jpg" label="The second Marlowe Theatre" attribution="Stephen McKay, via Wikimedia Commons" license="CC BY-SA 2.0">
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/b/b8/Marlowe_Theatre%2C_Canterbury.jpg" label="The third Marlowe Theatre, Canterbury" attribution="Nilfanion, via Wikimedia Commons" license="CC BY-SA 4.0">

+As well as the theatres, the city has also played host to other arts and culture venues.
 The Princess Alexandra Music Hall and Penny Theatre operated between 1750 and 1903 in a 17th century building with a minstrel's gallery at 30-31, Northgate.
 A plan to turn it into a museum of amusement machines was turned down by the council in 1982.[^ref40] Throughout the 1990s and early 2000s, it acted as a popular venue for jazz, folk, rock and blues bands.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/c/c6/The_Penny_Theatre%2C_Canterbury_-_geograph.org.uk_-_4051515.jpg" label="The Penny Theatre, Canterbury" attribution=" Chris Whippet, via Wikimedia Commons" license="CC BY-SA 2.0">

 ### Bibliography